LK4D4/lk4d4.darth.io/content/posts/timers.md

 // Timerproc runs the time-driven events.
 // It sleeps until the next event in the timers heap.
-// If addtimer inserts a new earlier event, addtimer1 wakes timerproc early. func timerproc() {
+// If addtimer inserts a new earlier event, addtimerLocked wakes timerproc early. func timerproc() {
 	// set timer goroutine
 	timers.gp = getg()